mstksg/inCode/copy/entries/monad-plus-3.md

 makeMove :: Plan -> [Plan]
 ~~~

-`makeMove` will be a function that takes a plan and returns all the succesful
+`makeMove` will be a function that takes a plan and returns all the successful
 ways you can make a move on that plan.
 This is similar to our old
-`halveOrDouble :: Int -> [Int]`, which takes an int and returns the succesful
+`halveOrDouble :: Int -> [Int]`, which takes an int and returns the successful
 paths our int could have taken (it could have halved...or doubled)

 What does a plan have to "go through" in its journey in adding a move?